This advice applies to England. Change country

 If you wish to calculate your tax bill yourself, you can ask the HMRC Orderline on 0300 200 3610 for the Tax Calculation Summary supplementary pages and notes to work out your tax bill.
 You do not have to send back these pages as part of your tax return.

-You can find paper tax return forms to download on the GOV.UK website: www.gov.uk.
+You can find paper tax return forms to download on the GOV.UK website at www.gov.uk.

 The online tax return